canmet-energy/btap_batch/README.md

  * [Latin-Hypercube-Sampling](docs/latin_hypercube_sampling.md): Sample the solution space with a given number of simulations
  * [Packages](docs/packages.md): When you wish to simply run a set of packages solution sets for comparison.

-## Monitoring the Analysis

-### Local
-While the program will output items to the console, there are a few other ways to monitor the results if you wish.
-The high level output is contained in the results/database folder.
-Failures are collected in the results/failures folder.

-### AWS
-If you are running on aws.
-You can monitor the simulation in the AWS Batch Dashboard and the compute resources being used in the EC2 dashboard.

 # Troubleshooting / FAQ
  [Troubleshooting/FAQ](docs/troubleshooting.md)